PaddlePaddle/docs/doc/fluid/beginners_guide/coding_practice/single_node_en.rst

 Multi-card Training
 #######################
-In multi-card training, you can use :code:`fluid.compiler.CompiledProgram` to compile the :code:`fluid.Program`, and then call :code:`with_data_parallel`.
+In multi-card training, you can use :code:`fluid.CompiledProgram` to compile the :code:`fluid.Program`, and then call :code:`with_data_parallel`.
 For example:

 .. code-block:: python